Dylanlicho/GLABackSpring/README.md

 * /addParticipation : adds a new participation
 * /deleteParticipationByParticipation : deletes a participation given this specific participation
 * /deleteParticipationById : deletes a participation given his specific id

+### Promotion

+* /promotions : returns all the promotions
+* /promotion/{id} : returns the specific promotion identified by the id
+* /existPromotion/{id} : returns whether the specific promotion exist or not
+* /countPromotions : returns the number of promotions
+* /addPromotion : add a new promotion
+* /deletePromotionByPromotion : deletes a promotion given a promotion
+* /deletePromotionById/{id} : deletes a promotion given an id

+### Login

+* /auth/login : log in an user
+* /auth/register : register an user

 ## Related repositories